Type and hit ENTER

 Posted by Susanne Crosby

 Greed, guilt and betrayal: all key characteristics of the Noir style mostly popularised in films from the 1940s and 50s, and here on stage.
-The dark cornered set overshadowed by the Hollywood letters from the California hills adds to the brooding quality, as does the mist, plus background saxophone riff at the beginning, and the beautiful lighting design by Joshua Gadsby with the quintessential slatted light through window blinds we know from this style, casting ominous shadows over the protagonists.
+The dark cornered set overshadowed by the Hollywood letters from the California hills adds to the brooding quality, as does the mist, plus background saxophone riff at the beginning, and the beautiful lighting design by Joshua Gadsby with the classic slatted light through window blinds we know from this style, casting ominous shadows over the protagonists.
 The 1944 film is known as the quintessential film noir, with the femme fatale: here played by Mischa Barton, as the central magnetic force around which everything attracts and repels.

 Noir requires the main character’s inner monologue to be audible to the audience, and in this adaptation the manipulated figure of Insurance Man Walter Huff breaks the fourth wall immediately by addressing us, in “this place of dreams” which we interpret to be the theatre.
 At first this is interesting and exciting, to be drawn into his internal world as if we are there, as he tells the story that has already happened to him, however this changes significantly at one point in the second act and doesn’t quite land, leading to confusion.
 The second act has more pace and tension and draws us in to his world of not knowing who to trust or who to believe.
 It’s an interesting adaptation from Tom Holloway and the transitions between scenes, moving people and furniture to change location through the space is gorgeous.